theophpo/tebian/README.md

 Your host should be on Debian 11 minimal, that's need minimal installations (live-build, debootstrap, linux-firmware).

 `lb config && lb build`

+Now, the hyrbid iso file is generated in the project root and can be used with virtualbox.